Christian mortalism: Third to seventh centuries

-Soul sleep in the early church is testified in this period by Eusebius of Caesarea:
+Mortalism in the early church in this period is testified by Eusebius of Caesarea:

 This synod in Arabia would have been during the reign of Emperor Philip the Arab (244–249).
 Redepenning (1841) was of the opinion that Eusebius' terminology here, "the human soul dies" was probably that of their critics rather than the Arabian Christians' own expression and they were more likely simply "psychopannychists", believers in “soul sleep”.

 Some Syriac writers such as Aphrahat, Ephrem and Narsai believed in the dormition, or "sleep", of the soul, in which "...souls of the dead...are largely inert, having lapsed into a state of sleep, in which they can only dream of their future reward or punishments."
 John of Damascus denounced the ideas of some Arab Christians as thnetopsychism ("soul death").
 Eustratios of Constantinople (after 582) denounced this and what he called hypnopsychism ("soul sleep").
 The issue was connected to that of the intercession of saints.
 The writings of Christian ascetic Isaac of Nineveh (d.
 700), reflect several perspectives which include soul sleep.

 Ninth to fifteenth centuries

 Soul sleep evidently persisted since various Byzantine writers had to defend the doctrine of the veneration of saints against those who said the saints sleep.
 John the Deacon (eleventh century) attacked those who "dare to say that praying to the saints is like shouting in the ears of the deaf, as if they had drunk from the mythical waters of Oblivion."

-Pope John XXII inadvertently caused the beatific vision controversy (1331–34) by suggesting that the saved do not attain the beatific vision, or "see God" until Judgment Day (in Italian: Visione beatifica differita, "deferred beatific vision"), which was a view possibly consistent with soul sleep.
+Pope John XXII inadvertently caused the beatific vision controversy (1331–1334) by suggesting that the saved do not attain the beatific vision, or "see God" until Judgment Day (in Italian: Visione beatifica differita, "deferred beatific vision"), which was a view possibly consistent with soul sleep.
 The Sacred College of Cardinals held a consistory on the problem in January 1334, and Pope John conceded to the more orthodox understanding.
 His successor, in that same year, Pope Benedict XII, declared that the righteous do see Heaven prior to the final judgement.
 In 1336, Pope Benedict XII issued the papal bull Benedictus Deus.
 This document defined the Church's belief that the souls of the departed go to their eternal reward immediately after death, as opposed to remaining in a state of unconscious existence until the Last Judgment.